BC ECHO for Chronic Pain

 Based on the University of New Mexico model, the BC ECHO for Chronic Pain is a free, virtual community of practice for BC health care providers that leverages specialist knowledge to support community providers to provide appropriate care to people living with chronic pain.
 Through our ECHO, health care providers can gain the knowledge, resources, and interprofessional support to provide immediate care to patients with chronic pain in their home communities.

-Our ECHO sessions will be comprised of monthly, one-hour sessions.
+Our ECHO sessions will be comprised of monthly (for 4 months), one-hour sessions.
 Each session will consist of a 15-minute instructive presentation from specialists on participant-identified topics, followed by a real, anonymized case presentation brought forward by a participating health care provider.
 Each session will wrap up with resources and recommendations.
 Instructive presentations will be recorded and made available to all registered health care providers via our learning management system.

 Topics and dates